 12 Tax Deductions Rideshare Drivers Can Use

-As a tax professional and a rideshare driver, I know now it’s that time of the year when we’re all really thinking about our taxes.
-As a rideshare driver, you are now classified as an independent contractor, you are now responsible of your own taxes.
+As a tax professional and a rideshare driver, I know if you’re currently reading this , it’s that time of the year when we’re all really thinking about our taxes.
+As a rideshare driver, you are now classified as an independent contractor, you are now responsible to pay your own taxes.
 You should receive 1099 form from your rideshare companies.
 It can be frustrating; you used to receive a W2 form which already included the taxes you’re already paid.
+Well, it’s different with a 1099 form since you are now a contractor, but don’t worry I’ll go over the process of filing your own taxes and most importantly make it easy and simple to file.

-As a current uber and lyft driver and an experienced tax professional, I’ll talk about a number of tax deductions that you are qualified for.
+As a current uber driver and an experienced tax professional, I’ll talk about a number of tax deductions that you are qualified for as an Uber driver.

 Rideshare drivers have the option of claiming deductions based on itemizing business related expenses or use the standard mileage rates.